 - Copper demand relatively stable and growing, thanks to its many applications

 - The copper industry is largely made up of copper mining companies, most notably the main players like BHP, Glencore, Southern Copper and Freeport-McMoRan

-- With us, you can trade in copper stocks and ETFs
+- With us, you can trade and invest in copper stocks and ETFs

 1 BHP group, 2021